Search

 For home karaoke, the goal is not maximum bass weight.
 It is bass that supports groove and fullness without turning the room into a blanket of low-frequency energy.
 The best low end usually feels present, controlled, and helpful rather than oversized.

-That is the useful mindset.
 When bass helps karaoke, it gives the music body without stealing space from the singer.
-When it hurts karaoke, it makes the whole system harder to read, harder to follow, and harder to sing with confidently.
+When bass hurts karaoke, it makes the whole system harder to read, harder to follow, and harder to sing with confidently.

 Conclusion